Lone Sailor Statue City Program

 Lone Sailor Statue on Hawaii

 Our newest Lone Sailor statue was dedicated on 13 October 2017 - the Navy’s 242nd birthday.
-This statue stands watch over the USS Arizona Memorial, a resting place for those who lost their lives at Pearl Harbor on Dec.
+This statue overlooks the USS Arizona Memorial, a resting place for those who lost their lives at Pearl Harbor on Dec.
 7th, 1941.